Ennyola/bidnamic-fullstack-challenge/multiformwizard/README.md

 - 2 applications have been created.
 1 for authentication called "accounts" and the other called "formapp" which handles all form   related activites

 TESTING
-Tests have been written for each application and they can be found in the "tests" folder for each application.
+- Tests have been written for each application and they can be found in the "tests" folder for each application.

-To run the tests for each application, use the command "python manage.py test [appname]" To run the tests for the whole project, use the command "python manage.py test"
+- To run the tests for each application, use the command "python manage.py test [appname]"
+- To run the tests for the whole project, use the command "python manage.py test" Using Coverage

-A third party Test package called coverage is also pinned alongside other dependencies.
+- A third party Test package called coverage is also pinned alongside other dependencies.
 Running the "pip install -r requirements.txt" will install it too.

-To run tests using coverage, run the command "coverage run manage.py test [appname] -v 2" or "coverage run manage.py test -v 2"
+-To run tests using coverage, run the command "coverage run manage.py test [appname] -v 2" or "coverage run manage.py test -v 2"

 LINTING AND FORMATTER
 - PYLINT is the linting tool used